blindtcg/exact-path-preview/README.md

-Exact Path Preview Plugin for RuneLite - by dinked it (blindly/blindtcg) A production-ready RuneLite plugin that displays the exact path your character will take when hovering over a tile, using OSRS's actual pathfinding algorithm.
+Exact Path Preview Plugin for RuneLite - by dinked it (blindly/blindtcg)

+A RuneLite plugin that displays the exact path your character will take when hovering over a tile, using OSRS's actual pathfinding algorithm.

 Features

 Core Functionality

 100% Accurate Pathfinding - Uses OSRS's Breadth-First Search algorithm with exact tile checking order